ProtopointLLC/bodybytes-firmware/docs/uboot.md

 `boot_sf` prints a header line, calls `fit_load_sf` to load the FIT image from NOR, then boots it: `echo "Booting NOR recovery FIT" && run fit_load_sf && bootm ${dram_staging}`.

-The image cannot be booted directly from the NOR memory-mapped window (KSEG1 at `0xBE000000`).
-The MT7628 SPI controller's XIP (execute/read-in-place) path uses 3-byte addressing, which is unreliable for a 64 MB flash that U-Boot has placed into 4-byte addressing mode via the Bank Address Register (`CONFIG_SPI_FLASH_BAR=y`).
-Additionally, `fdt_check_full()` inside `bootm` walks the FDT structure and fails against the memory-mapped window even for addresses within the first 16 MB.
-The solution is to copy the image to DRAM first using `sf read`, which goes through the SPI driver with correct BAR-aware addressing, then boot from DRAM.
+The image cannot be booted directly from the NOR memory-mapped window: the XIP path uses 3-byte addressing (unreliable for a 64 MB flash in 4-byte addressing mode), and `fdt_check_full()` inside `bootm` fails against the memory-mapped window regardless. `sf read` uses BAR-aware addressing through the SPI driver; the image is copied to DRAM first.

 `fit_load_sf` performs the actual NOR load. `sf probe` reinitialises the SPI controller before each load.
 The sequence is: